ArcticWarmth/DisableEnd/README.md

 # DisableEnd
+> [!WARNING]

-A simple quick-toggleable fabric mod to disable the end.
+> This game version is in EOL.
+Only bugfixes will be commited to this branch A simple quick-toggleable fabric mod to disable the end.

 To toggle the end run `/gamerule doDisableEnd true`

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg?style=for-the-badge)](https://choosealicense.com/licenses/mit/)
 [![ModLoader](https://img.shields.io/badge/Modloader%20-Fabric-%23dbd0b4?style=for-the-badge)](https://opensource.org/licenses/)